BeyerMart/softwareEngineeringClass-timeGuessGame/documentation/rest_websocket_doc/websocket_documentation.md

     'timestamp' => '2019-07-04T13:33:03.969Z'
 }
 ```
 The `type` property contains the message type (e.g. `USER_JOINED_GAME`) - clients may call actions according to this type.
-The `data` property contains associated data (e.g. the user which joins a game).
+The `data` property contains associated data (e.g. the user which joins a game) and can therefore be a JSON object or array.
 The `timestamp` property contains the timestamp when the message was created.

 ## Message types